katedobroth/test-doc/_sections/cloud_sockets.md

 <button class="btn clipboard-btn" data-clipboard-target="#client-properties">Copy</button>
 </div>

-2. Run `kinit <username>` and provide your password when prompted.
+1. Obtain a Kerberos ticket.
+To do this interactively on the command line you can run `kinit <username>` and provide your password when prompted.

 ### Step 2: Broker / Zookeeper strings
 {:.step}

 1. In the Cazena console, select the __Cloud Sockets__ tab.
-1. On the left side of the screen, click on one of the Kafka cloud sockets:
+1. On the left side of the screen, select one of the Kafka cloud sockets:
     * __Kafka Broker__ for producers or consumers
     * __Kafka Zookeeper__ for topics
     ![ Kafka Strings ](assets/documentation/cloud_sockets/kafka_strings.png "Kafka Strings")